ionic-team/ionic-docs/src/pages/enterprise/community-vs-enterprise.md

 ---
-title: Community vs. Premier
+title: Community vs. Enterprise
 tableOfContents: false
 ---

 Community Plugins are a collection of open source Cordova plugins that make it easy to add native functionality to any Ionic app.

-Community Plugins are submitted and maintained by the Ionic community.
+They are submitted and maintained by the Ionic community.
 While community members are generally quick to find and fix issues, certain plugins may not function properly.

-For teams that require dedicated native plugin support, please explore Ionic Native and request a free trial.
+For teams that require dedicated native plugin support & SLAs, ongoing maintenance, and security patches, there's <strong>Ionic Enterprise</strong>.

-## Why Ionic Native Premier?
+## Why Ionic Enterprise?

 Take on mobile projects with peace of mind, knowing the native features, security, and performance you need will just work - now and in the future.

-For teams building mission-critical apps, Ionic Native is a curated collection of plugins and solutions that are built and supported by Ionic, with stability assurances and guaranteed to work on all major platforms and versions.
+For teams building mission-critical apps, Ionic Enterprise is a curated collection of plugins and solutions that are built and supported by Ionic, with stability assurances and guaranteed to work on all major platforms and versions.

 <div class="native-ee-pricing">
   <div class="table-wrap">